microspectrometer/dev-kit-2020/firmware/README-firmware.md

 Help on class ChromaSpecExpertInterface in chromaspeclib.expert:
 ```

-Or read the HTML:
+Read the HTML:

 ```powershell
 > cd $pkg\chromaspec-sean\doc\build\html\
 > explorer index.html
 ```

-The API is buried here:
+The API is buried here in the HTML:

 ```powershell
 > cd $pkg\chromaspec-sean\doc\build\html\